 You could even take it in turns to cook, or split the cost of ingredients for bigger meals.

 If you’re going to be busy studying, try batch cooking meals and sticking them in your freezer.
 Then you’ll be able to defrost one quickly when you need it without having to shell out for a takeaway.

 5. Seek out the best deals

 Awareness is key when it comes to your spending and having an overview of your account will let you know what’s going on.
-To get a clear idea of your finances, see any pending transactions or make any payments, download the HSBC UK mobile banking app to your phone.

 This article provides general information and does not take into account the financial situation of the reader.
-For this reason it must not be relied on as financial advice.
+For this reason, it must not be relied on as financial advice.
 All accounts are subject to terms and conditions.